mrfochs/DataStories/Final_Project_MattFochs.md

     <li>Discuss what this means for myself, and how the data could be used for others</li>
   </ol>
   <p><strong>Challenges:</strong> The data sets are collected in different systems and making sure all data lines up is one challenge.
 Another is trying to develop an interesting and visually appealing way to display converging data with different scales of information and importance.</p>
-  <p><strong>Outcomes:</strong> A hope of this data research is not only a better udnerstanding of my own actions, but perhaps a logical way to collect and display personal information for others to do similar investigation sinto their lives and any habits they wish to better understand.</p>
+  <p><strong>Outcomes:</strong> A hope of this data research is not only a better understanding of my own actions, but perhaps a logical way to collect and display personal information for others to do similar investigation sinto their lives and any habits they wish to better understand.</p>
 <hr>
   <p>To begin, I needed to determine what data I had that was both specific to me, but also available for the entire year.</p>
   <p>Since 2015, I have been wearing a FitBit activity tracker.
 This data is both easy to access and comprehensive for each day that I remember to wear it/have it charged.
 For 2018, there was only a handful of days where I did not have data to use as a result of one tracker dying and me waiting for a replacement to arrive via the FitBit warranty program.</p>